A VIRTUAL WORLD TO HISTORY'S GREATEST ARTWORKS

 The Musée du Louvre in Paris, the Museo del Prado in Madrid, the Hermitage Museum in Saint-Petersburg, the Guggenheim Museum in New York, and numerous other museums around the world are hosting the most beautiful artwork history gave to us.

-This Imaginary Museum is not one of these world-famous art temples, it doesn't exist but it gathers paintings and sculptures from the greatest artists in a common virtual space.
+This Imaginary Museum is not one of these world-famous art temples, it doesn't exist somewhere on Earth but it gathers paintings and sculptures from the greatest artists in a common virtual space.
 It is a place where any visitor, from a smartphone, a laptop, or a VR Headset can discover or re-discover the work of artists such as Titian, Rembrandt, or Auguste Rodin.

 CREATING THE IMAGINARY

 The Imaginary Museum is built as a wonderland of paintings, sculptures, and visual arts.
 This is not a modern exhibition, this is a dream, a journey through time and artwork set in an unreal world.

 Each room is a story of itself and has been created and thought for the artist they display.
 The red, yellow, and blue colors of Mondrian's compositions are the only colors of his gallery.
 Rodin's Thinker is shining on a podium under the light of the Moon, and the Venus of Milo stands in the center of a ruined temple.